-GILES BAYNHAM Prin cipal Occupat ion and Bio graphical Information Vancouver, British Columbia, Canada Director Since: October 1, 2010 NOT INDEPENDENT Mr. Baynham is currently a director and Chief Executive Officer of DuSolo Fertilizers Inc. (January 2016 to present), and serves as Director for the Corporation.
+GILES BAYNHAM Principal Occupation and Biographical Information Vancouver, British Columbia, Canada Director Since: October 1, 2010 NOT INDEPENDENT Mr. Baynham is currently a director and Chief Executive Officer of Fengro Industries Corp.
+(January 2016 to present), and serves as Director for the Corporation.
 He also serves as President of SGA Resources Inc. (July 2008 to present).
 Mr. Baynham was a co-founder and served various roles at CB Gold Inc., lastly as its President (June 2010 to December 2013).
 Mr. Baynham served as Director of Debt Finance of Endeavour Financial Corporation (May 2003 to June 2008) and Chairman of Baja Mining Corp.
 (December 2011 to June 2012).
 Mr. Baynham served on the audit committees of both CB Gold Inc. and Baja Mining Corp., as well as on the Compensation Committee of Baja Mining Corp.
-Mr. Baynham is a former mining engineer and banker with significant experience in the development and financing of mining and Oil & Gas projects.
-Current Board/Committee Membership Attendance Attendanc e (Total) Other Public Board Memberships Member of the Board 9 of 9 13 of 13 100% DuSolo Fertilizers Inc. (TSXV) Member of the Audit Committee 4 of 4 Former Member of the Compensation Committee (1) N/A (2) Number of Common Shares Benefic Number of Common Shares Beneficially Owned, Controlled or Directed 798,627
+Giles Baynham is a mining engineer and financier with 19 years' experience in the natural resources industry.
+He is experienced in the evaluation and financing of mining projects, from early stage exploration to production.
+Mr. Baynham started his career as a mining engineer with Rio Tinto, before working at various financial entities including Mizuho Corporate Bank, NM Rothschild & Sons, and Current Board/Committee Membership Attendance ce Attendance (Total) Other Public Board Memberships Member of the Board 6 of 8 9 of 12 75% Fengro Industries Corp.
+(TSXV) Member of the Audit Committee 3 of 4 Number of Common Shares Benefi cially Owned, Con trolled or Dire ected 798,627